narkai/vute-server-rails/README.md

 ## Example app

 * Look at the [documentation](https://vute-server.herokuapp.com/doc).
-* Test the *API* on `https://vute-server.herokuapp.com` (see request examples below).
+* Test the example app on `https://vute-server.herokuapp.com` (see request examples below).

 ## Request examples

-* Copy & paste these *cURL* requests into your terminal to try *Vute's server application* example on *Heroku*.
+* Copy & paste these *cURL* requests into your terminal to try the *API*.
-* Feel free to create you own requests, create new users...
+* Feel free to build new requests, create new users...

 ##### Create a user